-CHANG TAN, University of Science and Technology of China QI LIU, University of Science and Technology of China ENHONG CHEN, University of Science and Technology of China HUI XIONG, Rutgers University XIANG WU, University of Science and Technology of China
+CHANG TAN, QI LIU, and ENHONG CHEN, University of Science and Technology of China HUI XIONG, Rutgers University XIANG WU, University of Science and Technology of China

 Providing better travel services for tourists is one of the important applications in urban computing.
-Though many recommender systems have been developed for enhancing the quality of travel service, most of them lack a systematic and open framework to dynamically incorporate multiple types of additional context information existing in the tourism domain, such as the travel area, season, and price of the travel packages.
-To that end, in this paper, we propose an open framework, Objected-oriented Recommender System (ORS), for the developers performing personalized travel package recommendation to the tourists.
+Though many recommender systems have been developed for enhancing the quality of travel service, most of them lack a systematic and open framework to dynamically incorporate multiple types of additional context information existing in the tourism domain, such as the travel area, season, and price of travel packages.
+To that end, in this article, we propose an open framework, the Objected-Oriented Recommender System (ORS), for the developers performing personalized travel package recommendations to tourists.
 This framework has the ability to import all the available additional context information to the travel package recommendation process in a cost-effective way.
 Specifically, the different types of additional information are extracted and uniformly represented as feature-value pairs.
 Then, we define the Object, which is the collection of the feature-value pairs.
-We propose two models which can be used in the ORS framework for extracting the implicit relationships among Objects.
-Objected-oriented Topic Model (OTM) can extract the topics conditioned on the intrinsic feature-value pairs of the Objects.
-Objected-oriented Bayesian Network (OBN) can effectively infer the co-travel probability of two tourists by calculating the co-occurrence time of feature-value pairs belonging to different kinds of Objects.
+We propose two models that can be used in the ORS framework for extracting the implicit relationships among Objects.
+The Objected-Oriented Topic Model (OTM) can extract the topics conditioned on the intrinsic feature-value pairs of the Objects.
+The Objected-Oriented Bayesian Network (OBN) can effectively infer the cotravel probability of two tourists by calculating the co-occurrence time of feature-value pairs belonging to different kinds of Objects.
 Based on the relationships mined by OTM or OBN, the recommendation list is generated by the collaborative filtering method.
-Finally, we evaluate these two models and the ORS framework on real-world travel package data, and the experimental results show that the ORS framework is more flexible in terms of incorporating additional context information, and thus leads to better performances for travel package recommendation.
-Meanwhile, for feature selection in ORS, we define the feature information entropy, and the experimental results demonstrate that using features with lower entropies usually lead to better recommendation results.
+Finally, we evaluate these two models and the ORS framework on real-world travel package data, and the experimental results show that the ORS framework is more flexible in terms of incorporating additional context information, and thus leads to better performances for travel package recommendations.
+Meanwhile, for feature selection in ORS, we define the feature information entropy, and the experimental results demonstrate that using features with lower entropies usually leads to better recommendation results.

-Categories and Subject Descriptors: H.3.3 [Information Storage and Retrieval]: Information Search and Retrieval-Information Filtering; H.2 [Database Management]: Database Application-Data Mining
+Categories and Subject Descriptors: H.3.3 [Information Storage and Retrieval]: Information Search and Retrieval-Information filtering; H.2 [Database Management]: Database Application-Data mining